AaronRobinsonMSFT/DNCP/readme.md

-# COM Platform Abstraction Layer for .NET
+# .NET COM Platform Abstraction Layer

 A library to support porting C/C++ COM binaries from [.NET Framework][netfx_download] (Windows only) to a [.NET cross-platform][dotnet_download] environment.